Love in the Time of Tech

 Then, there are those who show concern about dating apps because of the darker side of the technology used.
-For example, a Norwegian study just showed that several popular dating apps, including Tinder, OkCupid and Grindr keep sharing personal data with third parties for advertising purposes, without their users’ consent or knowledge.
+For example, a Norwegian study just showed that several popular dating apps, including Tinder, OkCupid and Grindr keep sharing personal data with third parties for advertising purposes, without their user’s consent or knowledge.
+In fact, Facebook was meant to launch its dating app on Valentine’s Day 2020 but had to postpone it across EU member states after Ireland’s Data Protection Commission raised concerns.
 Other hazards with dating apps include sexual harassment, violence, a sense of repeated rejection, a twisted body image and more.
 It is a tough world out there.
 Online, without the social control of that common friend who set you up, it can be even worse.

-In fact, disenchantment with lack of real-life chemistry, canceled dates, and dishonest self-promotion are some of the main reasons why many users delete their accounts, only to reinstall them once loneliness kicks in again.
+In fact, disenchantment with lack of real-life chemistry, cancelled dates and dishonest self-promotion are some of the main reasons why many users delete their accounts, only to reinstall them once loneliness kicks in again.

 Online dating is undoubtedly a place where self-promotion is everything, leading many people to polish the truth to improve their chances.
 As much as 81% of people lie about their height, age or weight on their profiles.
 If you want to take it to the next level, you can even find statistics on what makes the best profile and use it to your advantage.
 As a man, you will discover that being a surfer, talking about kids, watching Homeland, liking cats (but not owning them!), looking forward to retirement, smiling with your teeth, wearing a t-shirt, looking straight into the camera, having great abs, being a Christian, earning a good salary and showcasing solid grammar skills (apparently, using “whom” gets you 31% more dates) will make you particularly hot on the market.
 Women, on the other hand, you should refer to yourself as a girl, have a flat stomach, love Eternal Sunshine of a Spotless Mind, converse about electronics and do plenty of yoga.
 What you earn doesn’t really matter and you are free to take as many selfies as you’d like.
 Just cut the duck-face.